christian1980nrw/DR-JC03-RS485-Switcher/README.md

 Setup your switchable sockets (Shelly Plus S or AVM DECT switchable sockets) at turnon.sh and turnoff.sh.

 Setup the correct USB-Port at /data/soc_switcher.py.
+The command  "dmesg | grep tty" is usable to find it out.
 I was using the RJ45 to RS485 USB adapter that came with the battery.
 Test the script with /usr/bin/python /data/soc_switcher.py

 Insert the folowing to /data/rc.local: